 Copy it.
 You can right click again or press ctrl + C ( cmd + C on mac.)

 The next couple of steps will show you how to format this source code to make it easier to work with.
-We also have a cheat sheet where you can see the components as they are.

 In the left box on the codebeautify site, paste what you copied: